1157 – Pointing Bone Curse

 Physical description:

-Bone-pointing curse - 2 forked sticks supporting a heron's head, feathers, a hagstone, a heron's leg bone, and a large bone needle.
+Bone-pointing curse - 2 forked sticks supporting a heron's head that has a small pearl in its beak, feathers, a hagstone, a heron's leg bone, and a large bone needle.

 Museum classification: